johnwbyrd/superpawn/README.md

 Description
 -----------

-Superpawn is capable of making many fascinating chess moves, some of which are actually even legal.
+Superpawn is capable of making many fascinating chess moves, most of which are actually legal.

-As of this writing, it is capable of only playing a pseudo-legal game of chess, as it doesn't handle moves like en passant and castling correctly.
+As of this writing, it is capable of only playing a pseudo-legal game of chess, as it doesn't handle moves like check and castling correctly.

 Superpawn is an excellent example of the "objects gone wild" style of programming, in which Everything Is An Object.
 Even the pieces themselves